 Interesting Facts: First elementary school in Virginia Beach built with a gymnasium.

 Alanton Elementary was built to alleviate the overcrowding at John B. Dey Elementary.
 At that time, Alanton contained grades one through seven with an enrollment of 764 students.
-After completing 7th grade at Alanton, most of the students went directly to First Colonial High School as eighth graders.
+After completing seventh grade at Alanton, most of the students went directly to First Colonial High School as eighth-graders.
 It was built before the neighborhood of Baycliff, which currently surrounds the campus of the school.

-Today, Alanton Elementary educates K through 5th grade.
+Today, Alanton Elementary educates kindergarten through 5th grade.
 Since it was constructed in 1968, an addition was built to house an extended library-media center, computer lab, art room and 10 classrooms.
-The school has been fully accredited since the 2001-2002 school year.

 Opening Date: 1964